glarsson/glarssonaws/README.md

 7) Create keys;
    in git bash create the ssh keys for the environments in the following directories:

-   /c/source/glarssonaws/terraform/test/keys
+   /c/source/glarssonaws/terraform/test/keys/

-   /c/source/glarssonaws/terraform/staging/keys
+   /c/source/glarssonaws/terraform/staging/keys/

-   /c/source/glarssonaws/terraform/production/keys
+   /c/source/glarssonaws/terraform/production/keys/

    to create key run command in git bash: ssh-keygen -t rsa -b 4096 -C "your_email@address.com"

-   name the key "<environment>_key" so for each it will be "test_key", "staging_key" and "production_key".
+   name the key "ENVIRONMENT_key" - so for each it will be "test_key", "staging_key" and "production_key".

 8) In each terraform environment, create "secret_variables.tf", this file will contain the username and password for your aurora cluster root user: